 12. Savory crepes with mushrooms

-Savory crepes are French-style pancakes you can fill with any savory filling of your liking.
+Savory crepes are French-style pancakes you can fill with filling of your liking.

-Make them with an easy and nutritious chickpea flour batter, fill them with chewy sautéed mushrooms, kale or spinach, and an easy white sauce filling.
+Make them with an easy and nutritious chickpea flour batter, browned mushrooms, kale, and an easy white sauce filling.

 13. Mushroom risotto cakes

-Got leftover risotto in your fridge?
-These risotto cakes are easy and quick, and in less than 30 minutes, you'll have the tastiest leftover dinner you've ever made.
+These mushroom risotto cakes are easy and quick; in less than 30 minutes, you’ll have the tastiest leftover dinner you’ve ever made.

-The best way to cook risotto cakes is by frying them in oil or cooking them in an air fryer.
+The best way to cook risotto cakes is by frying them in oil or an air fryer.
 Oven-baking them is also possible for a hands-off and easy dinner meal.

 14. Braised tofu